 Medak/Bishop Endowment Scholarship was established to help fund meritorious students of any major with financial need.

-Michels Family Scholarship for International Studies/ Endowed Scholarship Fund was established to provide partial scholarships for participants in our French-in-France program.
+Michels Family Scholarship for International Studies/ Endowed Scholarship Fund was established to provide partial scholarships for participants in the overseas study program.
 Recipients are selected from applications by the Foreign Language Department.